Your College Account

 Please contact either your Tutor or the Tutorial Office if you have specific financial questions or worries.
 The College has several funds which can be accessed by Undergraduate students, including the following:

 - Hardship Funding: If you find yourself in financial hardship, please consult your Tutor for advice without delay.
 Remember that the sooner the problem is tackled, the easier it will be to sort things out.
 If you have a Financial Notification which states that you are entitled to a UK Government Maintenance Grant, then you could be eligible for a Cambridge Bursary.
 These bursaries are awarded automatically, so there is no application procedure.
 You will receive a letter outlining any bursary awarded early in the Michaelmas Term.
-There are also other bursaries and grants, such as the Bell, Abbott and Barnes Fund.
+There are also other bursaries and grants, such as the University's Undergraduate Hardship Fund.
 However, your should always first consult your Tutor, who will be able to advise you if any are applicable to your circumstances and help you to make the application.

 - Travel and Internship Grants: Corpus provides some funding towards travel and internships in the vacations.
-Application details will be circulated by the Tutorial Office during the Lent Term.
+Application details will be circulated by the Tutorial Office at the beginning of each term.

 - Study Grants: Some funding towards extra, unexpected expenses incurred as a result of your studies is available.
 This might cover costs associated with dissertation research, travel and entry fees to museums and libraries, costs of materials for lab projects and so on.
 Please consult your Tutor in the first instance.
 Applications are considered throughout the year.

 - Frisby Sports Grants: Corpus has a small fund for sporting activities.
-This is administered via a competition in the Michaelmas Term.
+Applications for this open in Michaelmas Term.
 Please watch out for an email from the Tutorial Office containing full details of the application procedure.